-

 Apollo Client does have a good integration with these frameworks including React, iOS and Android — so, you might want to check that out

-ESLint parser, plugin and set rules for GraphQL (for schema and operations).
+ESLint parser, plugin, and rule set for GraphQL (for schema and operations).
 Easily customizable with custom rules.
 Integrates with IDEs and modern GraphQL tools.

 Want to have ESLint support to enforce standards and maintain sanity across your team, try something like GraphQL ESLint and set it up with your preferred conventions.